New Year's tree: History of the Soviet New Year's tree

-History of the Turkish New Year tree
+History of the Turkish New Year's tree

-A Turkish New Year tree, in Turkish "Yılbaşı Ağacı", looks the same as a Christmas tree with Christmas ornaments.
-It is called a New Year tree because it is specific to the New Year and, with about 95% of Turkey's population Muslim, most Turks do not celebrate Christmas.
+A Turkish New Year's tree, in Turkish Yılbaşı Ağacı, looks the same as a Christmas tree with Christmas ornaments.
+It is called a New Year's tree because it is specific to the New Year and, with about 95% of Turkey's population being Muslim, most Turks do not celebrate Christmas.

-After the modernisation of Turkey, the Islamic calendar and the fiscal calendar were replaced by the Gregorian calendar and New Year celebrations started in the late 1920s.
-The celebrations became popular in Turkey and Christmas trees were brought into the country as New Year trees.
+After the modernisation of Turkey, the Islamic calendar and the fiscal calendar were replaced by the Gregorian calendar and New Year's celebrations started in the late 1920s.
+The celebrations became popular in Turkey and Christmas trees were brought into the country as New Year's trees.
 Since then, the custom of setting up a tree for the New Year is a traditional event in Turkey.
 It is usually put up between the beginning of December and the end of January, the mid date being New Year's Eve.
-Also, the habit of giving presents at Christmas was changed to the giving of New Year presents.
-The New Year tree can be considered an example of westernised Turkish culture or Turkified European culture.
+Also, the habit of giving presents at Christmas was changed to the giving of New Year's presents.
+The New Year's tree can be considered an example of westernised Turkish culture or Turkified European culture.

-Also, there is evidence showing that the Turkic tribes celebrated winter solstice with a wish-making tree, a tradition called Nardoqan which could be the ancestor of the modern Christmas tree according to some historians.
+In 2024, when students of the Yıldız Technical University in Istanbul tried to decorate a tree, islamically motivated protesters tried to prevent it, saying that it had no place in Turkey.
+Afterwards, they also held a prayer in front of the tree, but the students still managed to decorate it.

 Vietnamese and Cantonese custom

-Planting a New Year tree or cây nêu is also a Vietnamese custom that is part of the springtime Tết festival.
+Planting a Cây nêu (Vietnamese New Year's tree) is a Vietnamese custom that is part of the springtime Tết Nguyên Đán.
 Often a bamboo pole serves as the "tree".

-Hoa đào (in Northern) or Hoa mai (in Southern) and kumquat trees are also decorated and displayed in Vietnamese homes during Tết.
+Hoa đào (in Northern) or Hoa mai (in Southern) and Quất trees are also decorated and displayed in Vietnamese homes during Tết.

-In Cantonese, the new year tree is called Nin Fa (年花, literally New Year Flower).
-Bamboo is just one of the new year trees for the Cantonese, the others being mandarin and peach.
+In Cantonese, the New Year's tree is called Nin Fa (年花, literally New Year's Flower).
+Bamboo is just one of the New Year's trees for the Cantonese, the others being mandarin and peach.
 The mandarin plant is called Kat (桔), which is a homophone to 吉, standing for good luck.
 The peach flower stands for good relationships; love is one of the relationships, so it's also a wish for love.